wxWidgets/debian/README.txt

 Have fun!

-The wxWindows Team, June 2003
+The wxWindows Team, September 2003